cosmos/iavl/docs/architecture/adr-001-flush-version.md

 - During `MutableTree#FlushVersion`
   - The fields `Updated`, `Status`, and `Snapshot` will be set here.

 Note, at no point do we delete `VersionMetadata` for any given version.
-We will expose an API that allows clients to fetch `VersionMetadata` for a given version so that any upstream business logic may rely on this new type (e.g. deleting snapshots).
+We will expose an API through `MutableTree` that allows clients to fetch `VersionMetadata` for a given version so that any upstream business logic may rely on this new type (e.g. deleting snapshots).

-Finally, we will serialize the `VersionMetadata` type using Protocol Buffers and we will also utilize a write-through LRU cache within `nodeDB`.
+Finally, we will serialize the `VersionMetadata` type using Protocol Buffers and we will also utilize a write-through LRU cache within `nodeDB` for getting and setting `VersionMetadata` objects.

 ## Consequences